coommark/axios-recaptcha-login/README.md

 ## Set .env variable

 1. Rename the .env.dev to .env
 2. Enter the values for the env variable.
-All variable are required.
+All values are required.

 ## Install and Run